rabbitmq/scdf-performance/scst/scst-rabbitmq-performance/README.md

 ### Partition

-This workload uses String Cloud Stream native partition support.
+This workload uses Spring Cloud Stream native partition support.
 This translates to using 1 dedicated queue per partition.
 Note only 10 partitions at most are supported.

 #### Broker